s4m520/Face-and-Object-Detection/README.md

 # Face-and-Object-Detection

-This project demonstrates two detection systems programmed with OpenCV:
+This project demonstrates two detection applications built with OpenCV in Python:
 - **Face Detection:** Detects faces using the Haar Cascade Classifier.
 - **Object Detection:** Identifies and labels up to 80 object classes using YOLOv3 (You Only Look Once) deep learning model.